 Washington D.C. sits on the ancestral lands of the Anacostans (also documented as Nacotchtank), and over time neighboring the Piscataway and Pamunkey peoples.
 Long before the location was first recorded and mapped out by Captain John Smith in 1608, what is now known as the Southwest Waterfront was settled by first peoples who fished and farmed along the shores of the Potomac and Anacostia rivers.

 As more white settlers came across the Atlantic, they began building extensive plantations along the waterfront.
 Among the most notable landholders of that time were Notley Young, who owned most (800 acres) of what is now Southwest, as well as Daniel Carroll of Duddington.

 Under the direction of President George Washington, who envisioned the federal city as both a political capital and maritime center, city planner Pierre Charles L’Enfant designed the street layout of what is now Southwest with a major inland seaport and incorporated a maritime community extending from the Anacostia River to Georgetown.

 In addition to being associated with military and civic activities, Southwest Washington was one of the first areas of private development in the District.
 Early in the 19th century, it enjoyed popularity as a site for fine residences and businesses, including the opening of the Maine Avenue Fish Market in 1805.
 Due to its navigability by the major rivers, the Tiber and James creeks, and the railroad tracks, the Southwest Waterfront became the principal commercial waterfront of the city in the 1820s and 1830s

-"Opened in 1805, The Maine Avenue Fish Market is the oldest continuously operating open-air fish market in the United States, 17 years older than New York City’s Fulton Fish Market."
+"Opened in 1805, The Municipal Fish Market is the oldest continuously operating open-air fish market in the United States, 17 years older than New York City’s Fulton Fish Market."